INTERCULTURAL

 -

-What strategies (verbal and/or nonverbal) did you use to communicate effectively, and respectfully without resorting to your native language?
+What strategies (verbal and/or nonverbal) did you use to communicate effectively and respectfully without resorting to your native language?

 -